Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/README.md

 1. Run your test.
 As [ExpectedResponses](#ExpectedResponses) is not specified, in means Turn 0 will run in bootstrapping mode.
 The tool will wait for a period specified by  [Timeout](#timeout) to collect all bot-responses.
 Note the default value of Timeout.
 As long as connection to your bot succeeded, the test should be marked as passed after the Timeout duration.
 1. Open the detailed test result file.
 If your test file is named TestConfig.json, the detailed test result will be named TestConfigOutput.json.
 1. Copy the ActualResponses field, and optionally the ActualTTSAudioResponseDuration and ActualResponseLatency fields, and paste them into TestConfig.json, in the Turn 0 scope.
-1. Renamed those fields to ExpectedResponses, ExpectedTTSAudioResponseDuration and ExpectedResponseLatency.
+1. Renamed those fields to ExpectedResponses, ExpectedTTSAudioResponseDurations and ExpectedResponseLatency.
 1. Now edit ExpectedResponses and remove bot-framework activity fields, such that only a few are left -- the ones that you care about when it comes to evaluating bot response regressions.
 This includes removing fields such as [ID](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#id) and [Timesamp](#https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#timestamp) that are not fixed.
-1. If you want your test to fail when the duration of the TTS audio changes (with [TTSAudioDurationMargin](#ttsaudiodurationmargin)), leave the ExpectedTTSAudioResponseDuration field.
+1. If you want your test to fail when the duration of the TTS audio changes (with [TTSAudioDurationMargin](#ttsaudiodurationmargin)), leave the ExpectedTTSAudioResponseDurations field.
 Otherwise don't include it.
 If you want the test to fail when the bot response latency exceeds a certain value, edit the ExpectedResponseLatency field to include the upper limit of the latency.
 1. Run the test again and make sure it succeeds.
 1. If your bot supports additional turns, you can continue the process described above to populate the test for the next turn.
 That is, edit your TestConfig.json by adding { "TurnID": 1 } in your Turns array and run the test.
 This means Turn 0 runs normally, and Turn 1 is in bootstrapping mode.